The legs are often overlooked, but they're an essential part of any workout. With our leg workouts for men, you'll never skip leg day again!

-- It’s worth noting that the more room you have between your knees and the footpad the easier this exercise will be.
+- It’s worth noting that the more room you have between your knees and the footpad, the easier this exercise will be.

 - Now squeeze your glutes, hamstrings, and abs, forcing your body to bend at the waist and move into an upright position.
 It’s hard but worth it.

-Choose the Right Workout for Your Goals
+Choose the Right Workouts for Your Goals

 The exact workout you choose will depend on what you are trying to achieve.